warrdel-erp/stones-be/md/work.md

 35. invoice no according to client ✔️
 36. sipl product belongs to -> requested purchase product ✔️
 37. single SIPL by detail by ID ✔️
-38. vendor with type filter.
+38. vendor with type filter. ✔️
-39. bill no. auto generated and API to get new BILL number
+39. bill no. auto generated and API to get new BILL number ✔️

+40. Add freight detail in SIPL single data and PO. ✔️
+41. Receive inventory status in SIPL and receive date. ✔️
+42. Sales Tax data in general

+43. Total square by SIPL in inventory details.
+    Length \* width / 144
+44. Slab in cart or not ✔️

+45. Total fulfilled of requestedProducts in single PO
+46. check in add slab is given siplProductId belongs to given SIPLId ✔️
+47. Conditions for closing and canceling PO.

 ---